datkk06/OpenStack-Tutorial/Content/working-heat.md

 ####A networking resource example
 In the examples above, we defined a template creating a single resource of Compute type ``OS::Nova::Server``.
 In this section, we are going to define other resources of Network type.
 The new template requires an external network parameter that can be used as a source of floating IP addresses.
-With just this information, the template creates its own private network, plus a router that connects it to the outside world.
+With just this information (along with the server parameters), the template creates its own private network, plus a router that connects it to the outside world.

 Add the external network parameter to the template:
 ```